stas00/ipyexperiments/README.md

 The idea behind this module is very simple - it implements a python function-like functionality, where its local variables get destroyed at the end of its run, giving us memory back, except it'll work across multiple jupyter notebook cells (or ipython).
 In addition it also runs `gc.collect()` to immediately release badly behaved variables with circular references, and reclaim general and GPU RAM.
 It also helps to discover memory leaks, and performs various other useful things behind the scenes.

 If you need a more fine-grained memory profiling, the `CellLogger` sub-system reports RAM usage on a per cell-level when used with jupyter or per line of code in ipython.
 You get the resource usage report automatically as soon as a command or a cell finished executing.
+It includes other features, such as resetting RNG seed in python/numpy/pytorch if you need a reproducible result when re-running the whole notebook or just one cell.

 Currently this sub-system logs GPU RAM, general RAM and execution time.
 But it can be expanded to track other important things.
 While there are various similar loggers out there, the main focus of this implementation is to help track GPU, whose main scarce resource is GPU RAM.